Exotic ‘dinosaur-like’ turtle that can bite through bone found in Cumbria

 The turtle is now in the care of the local vets, who have been described as the “heroes” of the story.

-The animals are known for their tocky armoured carapcae, which gives them a prehistoric appearance that often draws comparisons to dinosaurs.
+The animals are known for their stocky armoured carapcae, which gives them a prehistoric appearance that often draws comparisons to dinosaurs.

 Unlike other species of snapping turtles, their eyes are located on the sides of their head rather than their front, while their tails are long and thick.